BlokasLabs/pisound-docs/Example-projects.md

 sampleRate    = 48000            # sample rate in Hz. try 48000, 96000 or 192000
 bitsPerSample = 16               # bits per sample. try 16
 channel       = 2                # channels.
 1 = mono, 2 = stereo.
-                                 # Only stereo mode is supported by pisound.
+                                 # Only stereo mode is supported by Pisound.

 # this section describes a streaming connection to an IceCast2 server
 # there may be up to 8 of these sections, named [icecast2-0] ... [icecast2-7]